-When you’re stressed out, your body produces more of the hormone cortisol.
-Cortisol can actually make your psoriasis symptoms worse.
+When stressed out, your body produces more of the hormone cortisol.
+Cortisol can make your psoriasis symptoms worse.
 It can cause the skin cells to grow too quickly, which leads to the red, scaly patches.

 Stress can also trigger flare-ups of psoriasis symptoms.
 So if you’re already dealing with psoriasis, it’s important to find ways to manage your stress levels.
 Relaxation techniques like yoga or meditation can help, and so can talking to a therapist or counselor.
 Managing your stress levels might not get rid of your psoriasis completely, though.

 Just when you thought you had your skin figured out, psoriasis comes along to throw a wrench in the works.
 This chronic inflammatory condition can cause all sorts of skin problems, from red and scaly patches to itchiness and pain.
 And if that wasn’t enough, psoriasis can also lead to joint problems and fatigue.
 In short, it’s a real pain in the you-know-what.

 The good news is that there are treatments available that can help to control the symptoms of psoriasis.
 So if you’re dealing with this pesky condition, don’t despair – help is on the way.

 Psoriasis is a chronic skin condition that can be both painful and unsightly.
 While there is no cure for psoriasis, there are a number of home remedies that can help to relieve symptoms and improve the appearance of the skin.